ramatjob/VolkswagenInsurancePortal/README.md

 ### How to check the reports ###

-Under the project base folder, you can find the `target` folder.
+Under the project base folder, you can find the `target` folder (In my case, it is C:\MyProjects\VolkswagenInsurancePortal).
 So under the `target` folder, please navigate to `/cucumber-reports/advanced-reports/cucumber-html-reports/overview-features.html`

 For example, in my local machine, `VolkswagenInsurancePortal` project is kept under `C:\MyProjects\VolkswagenInsurancePortal\`.
 So the report will be available in the `C:\MyProjects\VolkswagenInsurancePortal\target\cucumber-reports\advanced-reports\cucumber-html-reports\overview-features.html`